lukaswittmann/lukaswittmann/README.md

 <br>

 <div align=center, font-family: monospace>
-🐘 “With four parameters I can fit an elephant, and with five I can make him wiggle his trunk.” - Johnny von Neumann
+🐘  <i> “With four parameters I can fit an elephant, and with five I can make him wiggle his trunk.” </i> - Johnny von Neumann
 </div>